kent-rasmussen/azt/docs/DEMOS.md

 ## Use a Demo Database
 To **use** a demo database:
-- the first time: it should appear automatically
+- On creation (above): it should appear automatically
 - Afterwards: select it from the list of databases on your computer, in the `Select LIFT Database` dialog

 [A→Z+T]:  https://github.com/kent-rasmussen/azt